-In 1985, PG&E replaced the hexavalent chromium-based cooling water treatment products with non-hazardous phosphate-based products, at which time PG&E discontinued operation of the chromium blowdown treatment system.
+In 1985, PG&E replaced the hexavalent chromiumbased cooling water treatment products with nonhazardous phosphate-based products, at which time PG&E discontinued operation of the blowdown treatment system.
 Use of the four, single-lined evaporation ponds continued until 1989, when they were replaced with four new double-lined ponds that are still in use under permits by the California Colorado River Basin Regional Water Quality Control Board.
-The cooling tower blowdown treatment system and the single-lined ponds were physically removed and closed by 1993.
-Based on closure confirmation sampling results submitted by PG&E, the soil beneath the regulated units are similar to background concentrations.
-In June 1995, DTSC accepted PG&E's closure report.
+The cooling tower blowdown treatment system and the single-lined ponds were physically removed and clean-closed by 1993.